marcelpetrick/DevNotes/BeenThereSeenThat/20240410_SecurelyConnectDemoBadgeToTheAwsCloud__EmbeddedWorld/README.md

 * if something matches a topic it should be routed and forwarded to a specific point
 * AWS IoT Core is a fully managed server; not needed to write any specific code, already provided
 * Amazon Sidewalk network: community aspect
-* also: MAtter devices - local communication 8device to device)
+* also: Matter devices - local communication (device to device)
 * LoRaWAN
 * DemoBade is purpose-built:
   * run through all typical aspects of the lifecycle